Available: Requestable

 Akhil Reed Amar

 Amar in 2014 Akhil Reed Amar (born September 6, 1958) is an American legal scholar known for his expertise in U.S. constitutional law.
-He is the Sterling Professor of Law and Political Science at Yale University, where he is a leading scholar of originalism, the U.S. Bill of Rights, and criminal procedure.
+He is a Sterling Professor of Law and Political Science at Yale University, where he is a leading scholar of originalism, the U.S. Bill of Rights, and criminal procedure.

 Showing 1 - 2 results of 2 for search 'Amar, Akhil Reed' Narrow Search